isomerpages/moe-marsilingpri/_cca/Clubs/Infocomm Technology (Media Production).md

 </div>
 <p></p>
 <h4>P3 Scratch Programming</h4>
-<p>Our P3 students started off their first CCA program with learning about
+<p>Our P3 students started off their first CCA programme with learning about
 block-based coding using Scratch 3.0.
 The students learned the basic functions and commands in Scratch, and eventually they were trained to develop their own games using Scratch 3.0.</p>